Handle Operators in String Theory: Explicit Handle Operators

-(acting on either of the two coherent states since $b_0^{(z_1)}=b_0^{(z_2)}$, note also that $b_0^{(z_2/q)}=b_0^{(z_2)}$).
-Since we are moving the ghost contributions in pairs there are no additional minus signs, the precise reasoning was explained very clearly in \cite{Sen15b} and applies also here, the only difference being that our local operators have indefinite ghost number (but definite Grassmannality).
-Provided however that we insert the correct number of path integral measure contributions the result will always project onto the correct number of ghost insertions.
-(When cutting non-trivial homology cycles this number is summed over, but this is automatic when using the coherent state basis.)
-The handle operator (\ref{eq:1intaAA}) is then replaced by:
+Since we are moving the ghost contributions in pairs there are no additional minus signs, the precise reasoning was explained very clearly in \cite{Sen15b} and also applies here, the only difference being that our local operators have indefinite ghost number (but definite Grassmannality).
+Elaborating briefly on this last point, provided we insert the correct number of path integral measure contributions the result will always project onto the correct number of ghost insertions.
+When cutting non-trivial homology cycles this number is summed over, but this is automatic when using the coherent state basis for the bi-local operator (\ref{eq:1intaAA}). \sk

 Let us now consider the quantity: